 Healthy U, organized by the Chippewa County Department of Public Health (CCDPH), is a community education program that utilizes the research-backed curriculum of Mindful Schools to help alleviate or remove factors that contribute to mental health illness in school-aged children across Chippewa County.
 Using Mindful Schools, the program aims to spark change through an inside-out approach by cultivating awareness, resilience and compassionate action.
 By means of mindfulness practice, Healthy U builds cultures that prioritize the social-emotional well-being of all educators, students and families throughout local communities, specifically those impacted by social and economic barriers.

 PROGRAM: Student and Family Assistance Program (SFAP)

 Mental health is a significant need for many students and families, preventing students from learning & achieving to their full potential & oftentimes causing much stress within the family.
 Strong family systems of support are central in promoting healthy children, families, and communities.
-The Student and Family Assistance Program (SAFP) provides confidential counseling, consultation, prevention, & referrals services to students & families who need help.
-Families have access to a mental health therapist 24 hours a day 7 days a week.
+The Student and Family Assistance Program (SFAP) provides confidential counseling, consultation, prevention and referrals services to students & families who need help.
+Families have access to a mental health therapist 24 hours a day, 7 days a week.

 PROGRAM: Domestic Violence Program

 The purpose of Family Support Center’s (FSC) Domestic Violence Program is to promote the overall well-being and safety of adult and youth survivors of domestic violence.
 The program provides comprehensive trauma-informed services to adults and youth in both one to one and group settings designed to increase emotional and physical safety, increase protective factors, build resilience and prevent future mental health crisis and violence.

 PROGRAM: Mental Health Services